Irfaan Ali

 Mohamed Irfaan Ali (born 25 April 1980) is a Guyanese politician serving as the tenth and current president of Guyana since 2020.
 A member of the People's Progressive Party/Civic (PPP/C), he previously served as the minister of Housing and Water from 2009 to 2015.
-He is the first Muslim to hold office, and is the second Muslim head of state in the Americas after Noor Hassanali of Trinidad and Tobago.
+He is the first Muslim to hold the office, and is the second Muslim head of state in the Americas after Noor Hassanali of Trinidad and Tobago.

 Ali was a member of parliament (MP) and served as a cabinet minister under Donald Ramotar until 2015.
 In 2020, he became the presidential candidate for the People's Progressive Party/Civic (PPP/C).
 He won the March 2020 general election.
 He was sworn in as Guyana's tenth president on 2 August 2020, months after his win, due to extensive legal challenges regarding the integrity of the election and a recount of all electoral ballots.

 He won re-election to a second term as president in the general election held on 1 September 2025.